Electromagnetic energy (EME) transports the signals that many devices need to function.

 Devices differ in how much EME they receive or produce.

-The Department of Communications has a YouTube video that tells you more about EME.
+The Department of Infrastructure, Transport, Regional Development and Communications has a YouTube video that tells you more about EME.

 Safety for devices